Hypernova-Oy/koha-plugin-swedbank-pay/README.md

 * Add the pluginsdir to your apache PERL5LIB paths and koha-plack startup scripts PERL5LIB
 * Restart your webserver

-Once set up is complete you will need to alter your UseKohaPlugins system preference.
-On the Tools page you will see the Tools Plugins and on the Reports page you will see the Reports Plugins.
+Once set up is complete, navigate to /cgi-bin/koha/plugins/plugins-home.pl

 # Apache setup